ink-splatters/darwin-system/README.md

 `nix-darwin` + `home-manager` based, declarative `macOS` configuration.
 Early development.
 Poduction use is discouraged.

-If not stated otherwise, **Apple Silicon** platform should be always implied by default.
+**Apple Silicon** is first-class citizen.
+Thought Intel should in theory work, it's out of the scope.
+PRs are welcome, however.

 ### Misc